omostan/ng6/README.md

             AppComponent,
         ],
         imports: [
-            // Importing RestangularModule and making default configs for restangular RestangularModule.forRoot(RestangularConfigFactory),
+            // Import RestangularModule and use the default config factory RestangularModule.forRoot(RestangularConfigFactory),
         ]
     })